In the Device Settings page, you can see detailed status for a device, enable logging, and remove a device from WatchGuard Cloud.

 Inactive — The device is inactive.
 For more information, see Inactive Devices and Data Retention.

-If the status of a Firebox is Never Connected or Not Connected, look at the WatchGuard Cloud status on the Firebox.
+If the status is Never Connected or Not Connected, look at the WatchGuard Cloud status on the device.
 For more information, see WatchGuard Cloud Status on the Firebox.

-For Fireboxes that run Fireware v12.5.2 and higher, you can reboot and upgrade the Firebox on the Device Settings page.
+For individual Fireboxes that run Fireware v12.5.2 and higher, you can reboot and upgrade the Firebox on the Device Summary page.
 For more information, see Reboot a Firebox and Upgrade Firmware from WatchGuard Cloud.

-The Device Information section includes basic information about the Firebox:
+The Device Information section includes basic information about the device:

 - Name — For a device that has never connected, this is the name assigned to the device when it was registered on the WatchGuard portal.
 After the device has connected, this is the name configured on the device.